DariaGorbach/Dif_expression_profiles_project/README.md

 ## Project description
+Analysis of complex cellular pathways can be an issue.
+However, despite dozens of possible interconnections between genes in the pathway, it only requires to know the few key genes, that invokes changes in differential expression profile.
+In recent work we managed to find key genes that orcestrate early changes in differential expression during the Kaposi’s sarcoma-associated herpesvirus (KSHV) invasion.

 ## Aims
  - get acquainted with methods of processing the differential expression data (R based - Phantasus, Limma, KEGGgraph, Pathview)